 After the timeline, I have them do a gallery walk of different newspaper headlines from the week’s post 9/11.
 I knew I wanted to be a history teacher in high school.
 I asked every family member who lived around the country to get me their local and state newspaper.
 I have about 90 newspapers laminated, which makes for such a powerful lesson.
 As they walk around the room I have them write down a headline, new story, or image that tells a powerful story from that day.
 If you don’t have the physical newspapers you could certainly print the page covers.
 We then come together and discuss the news of the week and what stuck with them from the newspapers.

 We then analyze political cartoons on 9/11.
 The cartoons are controversial and interesting about that day.
 My kids could always use political cartoon practice.
 To see the cartoons click on the assignment listed below.
 You might also like reading how I taught the Insurrection on January 6th, 2020!

-I then conclude the class having the kid’s pair share the interview assignment about 9/11.
+I then conclude the class by having the kid’s pair share the interview assignment about 9/11.
 After they share with a group I then ask if anyone could share their interviews with the whole class.
-Its usually an amazing powerful lesson because we live right on the train line to NYC so my students’ families were directly connected to that day.
+It’s usually an amazing powerful lesson because we live right on the train line to NYC so my students’ families were directly connected to that day.

 If you would like a copy of this full lesson click here.